Non-inertial frames that can mimic gravitational fields

 With these definitions, once can attach notions such as relative velocity and relative acceleration between members of the congruence.
 These are given, simply, by

 Explicit expressions for these can be obtained through a straightforward, but somewhat long, calculations.
-We have sketched the steps in Appendix \ref{app:deviation-deriv}.
+We have sketched the steps in the supplemental material.
 The calculations essentially follow a route similar to the conventional derivation of the equation of \textit{geodesic deviation}, but tailored for congruences whose members can have arbitrary acceleration.
-The final form for these (see Appendix \ref{app:deviation-deriv}) turn out to be \begin{widetext}
+The final form for these (see Supplemental Material) turn out to be \begin{widetext}